knurling-rs/defmt/book/src/custom-log-output.md

 A log segment can be specified to be colored by providing a color in the format parameters.

 There are three different options for coloring a log segment:
-- using a supported color such `red` or `green`.
+- using a supported color such as `red` or `green`.
 - `severity` colors the log segment using the predefined color for the log level of the log.
 - `werror` is similar to `severity`, but it only applies the color if the log level is `WARN` or `ERROR`.

-Only one coloring option can be provided in format parameters for a given format specifier.
+Only one coloring option can be provided in format parameters for a given log segment, i.e. `{L:red:green}` is not supported.

 The following colors are supported in the format parameters:
 - `black`